2

 • "Nothing beside remains"

-Why others are wrong: A (The size isn't the point; the disappearance is.), C (Not suggested in the text.), D (It is described as 'lone and level sands'.).
+Why others are wrong: A (The size isn't the point; the disappearance is.), B (This option is incorrect.), D (It is described as 'lone and level sands'.).